 Research Transcription: What will my Focus Group or Interview Transcript look like?

 Transcriptions for research can be roughly divided into two categories: Interview Transcription and Focus Group Transcription.
 Interview transcription generally covers conversations with one to three participants.
-Focus Group transcription is more complex, often with a larger number of interviewees, and many or may not require detailed identification of each speaker.
+Focus Group transcription is more complex, often with a larger number of interviewees, and may or may not require detailed identification of each speaker.

 Research Transcription: Identification and Differentiation of Speakers